Tutoring and Study Tables

-Students willing and recommended to tutor will be placed on a list according to which subjects they wish to tutor.
-When a student request is received in the Learning Resource Center, a match is made based on availability and expertise.
+Students willing and recommended to tutor will be placed on a list according to which subjects they are qualified to tutor.
+When a student request is received in the Center for Academic Success and Exploration, a match is made based on availability and expertise.
 Apply here.

 Frequently Asked Questions

 In order to become a peer tutor, students must complete the Become a Tutor application.
 You will be asked to provide the name of at least one professor whom we can contact for a recommendation and also a copy of your unofficial transcript.
-If you have any questions about becoming a peer tutor, please contact the Learning Resource Center by email or by phone at (317) 940-9308, or stop by the office in Jordan Hall, room 136.
+If you have any questions about becoming a peer tutor, please contact the Center for Academic Success and Exploration by email or by phone at (317) 940-9308, or stop by the office in Jordan Hall, room 144.

-In order to be a Learning Resource Center peer tutor, a student must:
+In order to be a Center for Academic Success and Exploration peer tutor, a student must: